 All stalls must comply with health requirements of the Food Act and Food Regulations 2006 and the Food Safety Standards supervised by the Moreton Bay Regional Council (MBRC).

-Moreton Bay Regional Council (MBRC) will require successful applicants to submit the Food Business Licence application form with payment.
+Moreton Bay Regional Council (MBRC) will require successful applicants to submit the Food Business License application form with payment.
 You can access information at MBRC by clicking on the link below.

 Council and State Health Department staff will be monitoring food stalls during the Festival.
 Premises found with inadequate facilities will be requested to comply.
-Stallholders who refuse to comply will not be allowed to operate and refunds will not be issued.
+Stallholders who refuse or are unable to comply will not be allowed to operate and refunds will not be issued.

 All persons engaged in the preparation or sale of food shall:

 - Wear clean and appropriate clothing.